 Penn State Wireless

-Beginning April 1, Penn State is replacing the psu wireless network with eduroam as the University’s primary network.
-The existing psu network will be retired on June 30.
+Penn State is replacing the psu wireless network with eduroam as the University’s primary network.
+The existing psu network will be retired on November 21.

 For Students